-How defects in a signaling protein sabotage the immune system in multiple, seemingly contradictory waysNovember 21st, 2012 in Immunology /
+How defects in a signaling protein sabotage the immune system in multiple, seemingly contradictory waysNovember 21, 2012 in Medicine & Health / Immunology

 The antibody response to immune threats is managed by cells known as B lymphocytes.
 The differentiation and function of B cells are tightly regulated to ensure a prompt response to confirmed dangers, such as viruses or bacteria, and also to prevent the emergence of harmful autoimmune responses that can damage healthy tissues in the body.

 Many B cells express a protein called TACI on their surface, but its specific function has remained ambiguous.
 "Human patients with TACI mutations manifest two seemingly opposing conditions—immunodeficiency as well as autoimmunity," says Kong-Peng Lam, a researcher at the A*STAR Bioprocessing Technology Institute.
 By exploring the roots of these contradictory effects, Lam and his team have provided an explanation.

 Much of the antibody response is marshaled at sites known as germinal centers (GCs), where so-called 'follicular helper T (Tfh) cells' essentially 'train' GC B cells to respond to infectious threats.
 Lam and co-workers examined mice that lack TACI, and found that these mice generated considerably greater numbers of both Tfh and GC B cells.
 A pathway driven by a signaling protein called BAFF plays a major role in driving GC B cell proliferation; the researchers determined that this pathway is hyperactive in TACI-deficient mice, and proposed a model wherein TACI normally sequesters excess BAFF to limit cellular expansion of GCs.